billra/Exact-Cover/readme.txt

 -----
-CreateQueensData {size} - create exact cover problem data for n queens board size CreateQueensData - no parameter to run unit tests on creation code CreateQueensData {size} | solve > soln.txt - stream problem into solver and write solution to file (todo!)
+CreateQueensData {size} - create exact cover problem data for n queens board size CreateQueensData - no parameter to run unit tests on creation code CreateQueensData {size} | solve > soln.txt - stream problem into solver and write solution to file e.g. CreateQueensData.py 6 | solve - prints the 4 solutions to a 6x6 board